Capacitation: In vitro capacitation techniques

-However, nowadays there are new techniques which surpass these ones.
-For instance, we have PICSI, MACS or microfluidic chips.
+PICSI, MACS or microfluidic chips are more recent methods that can be used to induce capacitation in vitro.

-Measurement
+In vitro measurement methods

 Numerous methods have been developed to assess the degree to which sperm cells are undergoing capacitation in vitro.
 Computer-aided sperm analysis (CASA) was developed in the 1980s for measuring sperm kinematics.
 CASA uses phase-contrast microscopy combined with sperm tracking software to analyze sperm motility parameters.
 Certain parameters such as curvilinear velocity (VCL), straightline velocity (VSL), average path velocity (VAP), and the amplitude of lateral head displacement (ALH) have been shown to be positively correlated with the acquisition of fertilization competency and are thus used to identify hyperactive sperm cell motility.

 While motility measurements are critical for identifying the presence of hyperactive motility, additional methods have been developed to identify the occurrence of the acrosome reaction.
 A simple method uses Coomassie brilliant blue G250 to stain cells, providing visual evidence of intact or reacted acrosomes.
 More advanced techniques employ fluorescent or electron microscopy methods.
 Fluorescein-conjugated Peanut agglutinin (FITC-PNA) or Pisum sativum agglutinin (FITC-PSA) can be used to fluorescently tag the acrosome of sperm cells, which can be then used to assess the status of the acrosome using a fluorescent microscope.